canonical/netbox/docs/administration/error-reporting.md

 ### Enabling Error Reporting

-NetBox v3.2.3 and later support native integration with [Sentry](https://sentry.io/) for automatic error reporting.
+NetBox supports native integration with [Sentry](https://sentry.io/) for automatic error reporting.
 To enable this functionality, simply set `SENTRY_ENABLED` to True in `configuration.py`.
 Errors will be sent to a Sentry ingestor maintained by the NetBox team for analysis.

 ```python
 SENTRY_ENABLED = True